Thomarkey/ThomasProjectOSM/README.md

 ###Only works with Java 1.8!

 #Purpose of this project
-The purpose of this project is to provide a base that every emloyee can use when starting a new assignment.
+The purpose of this project is to provide a base that every employee can use when starting a new assignment.
 This will reduce initial setup time for that assignment.
-Through collaboration of all colleagues this project will grow over time setting up a standard for Refleqt to use in all future assignments.
+Through collaboration of all colleagues this project will grow over time, setting up a standard for Refleqt to use in all future assignments.

 If you feel something can be improved, please do make a Pull Request!